Mathématique: Chapter 36

 They looked at each other in silence.

 “What?”
-Young replied, mildly alarmed.
+Young replied, alarmed.

-“Green River,” Rush said.
+“Powell,” Rush said.

-“Evanston,” Rush said.
+“Douglas,” Rush said.

 “You definitely memorized a list of Wyoming cities in order of population density,” Young said.
 “Don’t deny it.”

-“Riverton,” Rush said.
+“Torrington,” Rush said.

-“I’ll tell you,” Young said, pulling out the words.
+“I’ll tell you—” Young said, pulling out the words.

-“Get to fuck,” Rush said.
-“Jackson.”
+“Get t’fuck,” Rush said.
+“Ranchettes.”

-“If you ask me really nicely—“
+“—If you ask me really nicely—”

-“And admit,” Young continued, “that you’ve utterly failed—”
+“—and admit,” Young continued, “you’ve utterly failed—”

-“In determining where I’m from despite a ridiculous amount of effort.”
+“—in determining where I’m from despite a ridiculous amount of effort.”

 “Nope,” Young said.